Introduction

 CachyOS Hello

-The live ISO environment contains only the mimimum set of applications to be useful during installation.
-It includes both GParted and KDE Partition Manager to manage partiitons outside of the installation program, Firefox, and of course Konsole, KDE's terminal program.
+The live ISO environment contains only the minimum set of applications to be useful during installation.
+It includes both GParted and KDE Partition Manager to manage partitions outside of the installation program, Firefox for getting information from the internet, and of course, Konsole, KDE's terminal program.

 Installer/Installation

-CachyOS uses the Calamares installer as do many distributions.
-Its implementation includes two interesting capabilities not found in many distributions:
+CachyOS uses the Calamares installer, as do many distributions.
+Cachy's implementation, however, includes three interesting capabilities not found in many distributions:

-• A package selection screen that allows users to select from a set of packages to be included in the final installed system.
+The package selection screen allows users to select from a set of packages to be included in the final installed system.
 It is something not found in most distribution's installers, but openSUSE's installer does have a similar feature that allows installation of any package available in its repositories.

 The CachyOS Installer's Package Selection Screen